How to Read an EKG Quickly & How Do You Count Heart Rate on ECG

 QRS Complex

-You can use the table below to review the main EKG components and what they show about your heart:
+Use the table below to review the main EKG components and what each shows about your heart:

-P wave --- Shows atrial depolarization (upper chambers start the heartbeat).
+P wave Atrial depolarization (upper chambers start the heartbeat).

-PR interval --- Measures time from atrial to ventricular depolarization (signal travel time).
+PR interval Time from atrial to ventricular depolarization (signal travel time).

 T Wave